rgacote/dinosaurdance/content/posts/programming-elixir-notes-ch-11.md

    - Multiple delimiter choices.
    - Some sigils have optional specifiers.

-1. Double quotes declare strings.
+1. Double quotes declare strings, which are binary lists.
    Single quotes declare character lists.
    Vastly different in the Elixir world.